 Product Reviews: not a feature for either by default.
-Both have many third party plugin options.
-WooCommerce integrates very easily with Trust Pilot and Google Reviews which are the Drew recommended approach.
+Both have many third-party plugin options.
+WooCommerce integrates very easily with Trust Pilot and Google Reviews which are the Drew recommended approaches.

-For as long as Drew has been around we've been building websites.
+For as long as Drew has been around we’ve been building websites.
 We have delivered projects from Wix to Webflow, Squarespace to WordPress, and everything in between.
 This many varied and challenging projects over the years have allowed our technical knowledge to grow and we are confident whatever your technical problem is, we can find the right solution for you.
-You are welcome to get in touch with me, book some time using this link: Drew Calander.
+You are welcome to get in touch with us anytime – book a chat using this link: Drew Calender.

-If you'd like to have a little demystification of WordPress here's one of our previous posts.
+If you’d like to read a little demystification of WordPress, here’s one of our previous posts.